hzwer/ECCV2022-RIFE/README.md

 For origin images, you can download them from [Vimeo90K dataset](http://toflow.csail.mit.edu/).

 For generating optical flow labels, our paper use [pytorch-liteflownet](https://github.com/sniklaus/pytorch-liteflownet).
-In our trainning, we use the optical flow labels generated on 2X size images using official released model.
-You can also generate labels during training, or [finetune the optical flow network](https://github.com/hzwer/arXiv2020-RIFE/issues/99#issuecomment-798231465) on your training set.
+Please notice that due to the data augmentation during training, generating optical flow labels during training may cause performance loss.
+We recommend that readers use RAFT to generate optical flow labels because it is easier to deploy.
+As long as the generated labels are correct, our method is not sensitive to the teacher model.
+Because the teacher can see the intermediate frame, the quality of the generated optical flow is much higher than that of the student.

 We use 16 CPUs, 4 GPUs and 20G memory for training:
 ```